noakawa/ihomes_scraping/README.md

 4. Cities - in this table we'll store the name of each city were the property is located
  a. id- unique id for each city; primary key for this table
  b. city_name

+### ERD_ihomes.sql

+MySQL code that creates our database structure
+4 tables : Property, Type_of_property, Price and Cities

 ## Authors